Our Lady of Medjugorje: Ruini Commission - the international Vatican Commission, 2010–2014

-Also, the Commission found that there were no miraculous healings connected to the apparitions in Medjugorje.
+The Commission also found that there were no miraculous healings connected to the apparitions in Medjugorje.

 Regarding the pastoral fruits of Medjugorje, the commission voted in two phases.
 Firstly they focused on the spiritual fruits of Medjugorje but putting aside the behaviors of the seers.
 They voted six in favor of the positive outcome, seven stating they are mixed with most being positive, and the other three experts stating the fruits are a mix of positive and negative.
 In the second phase, taking into consideration the behavior of the seers, twelve members stated that they could not express their opinion, and the other two members voted against the supernatural origin of the phenomenon.

 The commission endorsed the end of the ban on pilgrimages organized in Medjugorje.
 Cindy Wooden wrote that the commission recommended that the Pope "designate the town's parish Church of St. James as a pontifical shrine with Vatican oversight."

 The Ruini Report was completed in 2014 and was received by Pope Francis.
 After examining it, the Pope assigned the Polish Archbishop Henryk Hoser a "special mission of the Holy See" with the purpose of exploring the pastoral situation.
 On 7 May 2015, Pope Francis announced the results would be released soon.
 On 11 June 2015, the Vatican's chief spokesman communicated that no decision was expected until the Fall of 2015.

 Andrea Tornielli of Vatican Insider wrote that the report was viewed with some reservations by the Congregation for the Doctrine of the Faith led by Cardinal Gerhard Ludwig Müller, which expressed doubts regarding the apparitions and the "Ruini report, considered an authoritative contribution to be compared with other opinions and reports."
 According to eKai, Müller said in April 2017 regarding Medjugorje, "We have to wait a long time for the authenticity of the apparitions in Medjugorje to be confirmed."
 He pointed out that while Archbishop Hoser is focused on the regulation of the pastoral issues, the Congregation for the Doctrine of the Faith is dealing with the truthfulness of the alleged visions. eKai notes that Müller said that the Congregation examines the "truthfulness of her message so as to present the results of our work to the Holy Father so that he may decide and declare their truthfulness." eKai reports that Müller also said, "we cannot separate the pastoral question from the question of the truthfulness of the apparitions."

-According to Sr Bernadette Mary Reis, on 31 May 2018, Pope Francis nominated Archbishop Hoser a second time “as special apostolic visitor for the parish of Medjugorje” with the mandate lasting for “an undefined period..." at the discretion of the Pope.
+On 31 May 2018, Pope Francis nominated Archbishop Hoser a second time "as special apostolic visitor for the parish of Medjugorje" with the mandate lasting for "an undefined period" at the discretion of the Pope.
 Archbishop Hoser was appointed by Pope Francis to evaluate the quality of pastoral care people were receiving at Medjugorje.